Gautam Buddha Airport: Airlines and destinations

+Both, Flydubai's as well as Qatar Airways's outbound flights from Siddhartangar to Dubai or Doha make a stop in Kathmandu.
+However, the airlines do not have traffic rights to transport passengers solely between Siddhartanagar and Kathmandu.

 Statistics

 Access

-The airport is located near Feeder Road 44, which was enlarged in 2018 to ease access to the airport.
+The airport is located near National Highway 05, which was enlarged in 2018 to ease access to the airport.

 Ground transportation

 As of 2020 it is planned that a system of electric buses will serve Gautam Buddha Airport.

 Sustainability

-Ground vehicles used here will be fully electric.
+It was planned that ground vehicles used at the airport would be fully electric.
 Currently there are nine fast charging stations installed in this airport.
-There are plans to make the airport fully solar powered, making it after Cochin International Airport only the second airport worldwide to do so.
+There are plans to make the airport fully solar powered, only the second airport worldwide to do so.